 My thoughts today are with the familes of those that lost loved ones.

-Was taken by a friend from American Express at 6 am on 9/11.
+The photo was taken by a friend from American Express at 6 am on 9/11.
 She was leaving for work in the World Finance Centre, next door to the World Trade Centre, and was struck by how beautiful the towers looked.